 Being a Bass Student at Peabody

 The curriculum that every Peabody bass student undertakes has three basic elements: private instruction with their main teacher, orchestral repertoire classes, and performance classes.
-In addition, students participate in events with Faculty Artist in Residence Hal Robinson, as well as with other guest lecturers and artists.
+In addition, students participate in events with guest lecturers and artists.
 You can learn more about these elements by clicking on the text or by using the navigation menu on the left.

 Like the conservatory as a whole, the bass department at Peabody works to avoid an atmosphere of competition and negative commentary among our students.
 We want every bass player here to be learning from each other and working hard to achieve their own highest standard of excellence.